-As a presentation skills training and development company we received an enquiry yesterday from an extremely large and successful company about running a presentation skills workshop for their sales team.
-Our path to a mindful approach in helping our clients to connect emotionally as well as intellectually with their audience is through helping them to really think about the way they speak and connect with others long before we even meet them in the training room.
+As a presentation skills training and development company we received an enquiry yesterday.
+An extremely large and successful company enquired about running a presentation skills workshop for their sales team.

-Imagine how many of those poor souls had tip-toed on a train journey designed for sardines to arrive at work in a culture where they are only expected to do as they are told and not to think for themselves.
+Imagine how many of those poor souls had tip-toed on a train journey designed for sardines to arrive at work.
+To survive in a culture where they are only expected to do as they are told and not to think for themselves.

 Image: Courtesy of flickr.com